piotrmurach/tty-markdown/README.md

 TTY::Markdown.parse(markdown_string, width: 80)
 ```

-By default the terminal screen with is used.
+By default the terminal screen width is used.

 ## Development